brbndon/brbndon/README.md

 ---

-- i’m currently working on a <a href="https://branalytic.com">Front End Web Portfolio</a>
+- i’m currently working on a <a href="https://branalytic.com">Local MacOS Tool</a>
-- i’m currently learning <b>JavaScript, TypeScript, TailwindCSS, Convex (db), Python</b>, while actively <b>improving my security posture</b>, and always learning new things about cybersecurity!
+- i’m currently learning <b>JavaScript, TypeScript, TailwindCSS, Expo React Native, Swift, Convex (db), Python</b>, while actively <b>improving my security posture</b>, and always learning new things about cybersecurity!
-- all of my projects are available at <a href="https://branalytic.com/projects">branalytic.com/projects</a>
+- most of my projects are available at <a href="https://branalytic.com/projects">branalytic.com/projects</a>
 - how to reach me: <b>hi@branalytic.com</b>

 ---